 As a kid, I hated the holidays.
 I was a picky eater, and my family members weren’t the best cooks when it came to meat.
 Most proteins were tortured to the consistency of well-worn shoe leather and were devoid of any flavor.
 Turkeys prepared around Thanksgiving and Christmas were no exception.
 These birds were usually so dry even waterboarding them with an entire vat of gravy couldn’t wring out a mediocre eating experience.
 After enough complaints, the family finally decided to leave the cooking to a local deli.
 We happily ate that deli’s bird for at least a decade or more.
-Years later, I found my stride as a pit master, I suddenly found myself in charge of cooking during the holidays.
+Years later, I found my stride as a pitmaster, I suddenly found myself in charge of cooking a smoked turkey during the holidays.
 They cleaned the carcass of that very first turkey I prepared like a school of piranha.
-Through their hazy tryptophan induced food comas pointed questions about my new found culinary skills came to light.
+Through their hazy tryptophan-induced food comas pointed questions about my new found culinary skills came to light.
 “What the hell took you so long?”
 “We could have been eating this good years ago!”
 Do you know how much money we could have been saving?!”
 Sigh.
-Below is exactly how I returned the home cooked bird to my family’s table.
+Below is exactly how I returned the home-cooked bird to my family’s table.

 One of the biggest challenges to cooking a whole turkey is not drying the breast out before the dark meat is finished.
 The majority of the time breasts will hit the proper internal temp of 165 long before the dark meat.
-This happens with all poultry, but a whole turkey presents a bigger challenge due to its large size.
+This happens with all poultry, but smoked turkey presents a bigger challenge due to its large size.
 There isn’t much you can do to prevent this other than cutting up the bird and cooking the pieces individually, or perhaps spatchcocking (cutting the spine out so the bird lays flat).
+A good example is this Spatchcock Chicken Recipe.
 Most people don’t like using these methods because they want a nice picture-perfect presentation in the middle of their formal living room table when they use it two or three times a year.
-If they are going to take the time to sweep the cobwebs out of that room for company, that damn bird better look like a Martha Stewart post card, not something that’s been flattened by a tractor trailer.
+If they are going to take the time to sweep the cobwebs out of that room for company, that damn bird better look like a Martha Stewart postcard, not something that’s been flattened by a tractor-trailer.

-To make the brine you’ll need a 5-gallon food safe bucket, preferably one that has a lid.
+To make the brine you’ll need a 5-gallon food-safe bucket, preferably one that has a lid.
 You’ll also need to make sure you have enough refrigerator space to accommodate the bucket.
 If space is limited, you could get away with using a cooler as long as it is sized correctly in order to keep the bird completely submerged.
-If you are lucky enough to live in a cold climate, keeping the container outside is fine as long as critters can’t sneak off with its contents.
-If you live in the great white north the brine should be strong enough that you wont end up with a turkey popsicle.
+Lucky enough to live in a cold climate?
+Keeping the container outside is fine as long as critters can’t sneak off with its contents.
+If you live in the great white north the brine should be strong enough that you won’t end up with a turkey popsicle.
 Most brines consist of salt, sugar, and water.
 Mine is no exception.
 Kosher salt, sorghum, water, some Cajun seasoning and citrus round out the ingredient list.

 1-½ cups of kosher salt